CATIA-Systems/Modelica-Arduino/README.md

-# Simulate Arduino Sketches in Dymola
+# Simulate Arduino Sketches in Modelica

-With the Arduino Modelica library you can try out your sketches in a purely virtual environment.
+Simulate your circuits and sketches on a virtual [Arduino Uno](https://www.arduino.cc/en/Main/ArduinoBoardUno)

 ## Prerequistites